haleyrc/c4/README.md

 You are, of course, free to output your PlantUML specification to a file and pass that to the PlantUML CLI as an argument.
 The `c4` package doesn't make any real assumptions about how you are getting from the Go world to the PlantUML world.

+## TODO

+- [ ] Deployment diagram support
+- [ ] Dynamic diagram support

+### Future

+- [ ] Single static definition e.g. the ability to write a single monolithic description of your systems, their containers, and their components, and then use those in building diagrams by only specififying the nodes you want.

 ## References

 - [go-structurizer - A library for auto-generating C4 diagrams from Go applications](https://github.com/krzysztofreczek/go-structurizr)